NiallEHunt/dotfiles/README.md

 ## TLP
 TLP is a powerful tool to help optimise battery life.
 There are plenty of great articles about using it and the config file for TLP is well commented for each setting.
 In general I would leave most of the settings at their defaults.
 Out of the box it should help with battery life but has lots of in depth configuration to tailor it to your system.

+I've included my current tlp-conf file, this is specific to my laptop.
+You should always start with the defaults and customise to your system.

 Install
 ```bash
 sudo apt install tlp tlp-rdw